Estimated reading time: 8 minutes

 Feeding the microbes

-In early spring your fruit trees get their energy from the nutrient they stored in their bark, roots, and buds the previous season.
+In early spring your fruit trees get their energy from the nutrients they stored in their bark, roots, and buds the previous season.
 As soon as that runs out they need to be able to quickly access whatever they need from the soil via their roots.

 That means you need to make sure the soil microbes are active and well-fed, so they can feed the trees.